By Lisa Major

-Street team promotions offer companies a relatively easy, low-cost, and efficient way to reach consumers where they work, live, and play.
-And, unlike most promotional marketing events which are confined to a dedicated space, street teams are completely mobile, giving you more flexibility and a greater chance to reach a broader audience.
+Street team marketing, or street team promotions, offers brands and companies of all sizes an easy, low-cost, and efficient way to reach consumers where they work, live, and play.
+And, unlike most promotional marketing events that are confined to a dedicated space, street teams are completely mobile, giving you more flexibility and a greater chance to reach a broader audience.
 Incorporating street team marketing into your overall marketing strategy is a smart bet if you are launching a new product, looking to increase awareness for your brand, or simply want to get your brand noticed in an exciting and memorable way.

-Setting your street team promotion up for success is pretty straight-forward as long as you set goals and have a clear and actionable plan.
-Below, we cover some basic guidelines that will help you maximize your results and reach your campaign objectives.
+Setting your street team promotion up for success is pretty straight-forward as long as you have a clear and actionable plan.
+Below, we cover a few guidelines that will help reach and exceed your campaign goals.

-The first step to planning your street team promotion is defining who you want to target.
-By establishing who your target audience is, whether it’s based on demographics, interests, spending habits, or a combination of all, you have a greater chance of reaching those that matter the most for your brand.
+The first step in planning a street team promotion is defining who you want to target.
+By establishing your target audience, whether it’s based on demographics, interests, spending habits, or a combination of all, you have a greater chance of reaching those that matter the most for your brand.

-Street teams can canvas targeted locations on foot or you can try out the some of the newer trends like deploying your street team on promotional bikes or Segways.
-Another trend is turning your brand ambassadors into walking billboards.
+Street teams can canvas targeted locations on foot, or you can make your street team even more mobile by deploying staff on promotional bikes or use other marketing vehicles for transport.
+Another tried and true tactic is to turn your street team brand ambassadors into walking billboards.

-The people making up your street team play a significant role in the success of your campaign.
-Because they serve as a direct representative of your brand, they must embrace and personify everything about your brand, from your brand’s values to brand image to messaging, and more.
-You’ll want to train your promotional staff to recognize your target consumer, relay your key brand messaging, and make a positive impression.
+The people that make up your street team will play a significant role in the success of your campaign.
+Because your street team staff serves as an extension of your brand, they must embrace and personify everything about your brand, from values to your brand’s image to messaging, and more.

 In some locations, you may not need a permit to activate street team promotions, but in others, you will.
 So how do you determine this?
 If you’re on public streets or in public spaces, it’s best to check with the local government agency in charge of permitting.
 If you are at or around a private event venue or on a college campus, you’ll need to check with their management or administration.
-You can always opt to go in and play dumb (and beg for forgiveness), but just know that your street team may be slapped with a fine if they run into the wrong person.
-If the street team gets the boot from a location, instruct them (beforehand) to leave quietly and peacefully, and then regroup.
+You can always opt to take a chance and beg for forgiveness if reprimanded, but just know that your street team may be slapped with a fine if they run into the wrong person.
+If your street team gets the boot from a location, instruct them (beforehand) to leave quietly and peacefully, and then regroup.

 Based on you the size of your campaign, what you’re offering, and where you’re activating, you’ll need to consider all logistical elements.
 This could include shipping and receiving materials, storing and transporting materials, street team transportation if you’re targeting multiple areas, and inventory replenishment.
 Again, this is why it is important to have a local event manager on your team to help you with the logistics of the event.